pivotal/docs-tap/troubleshooting-tap/troubleshoot-install-tap.hbs.md

 ## <a id='contour-error-kind'></a> Ingress is broken on Kind cluster

 Your Contour installation cannot provide ingress to workloads when installed on a Kind cluster without a LoadBalancer solution.
-Your Kind cluster was created with port mappings, as described in the [Kind install guide](../learning-center/local-install-guides/deploying-to-kind.hbs.md).
+Your Kind cluster was created with port mappings.

 **Explanation**